0382/time-f/README.md

 # time-f

-Fortran wapper of `time.h` in c standard library.
+Fortran wrapper of `time.h` in c standard library.